Zero Hour, Chapter 19: Sub Rosa

 "Can't we consider this a favor?"
 Sakura changed the chakra output in her right hand to medical chakra and scraped at an enemy kunoichi's chest.
 The medical chakra cut through muscle and blood vessels, sending her into cardiac arrest.

-Another kunoichi managed to get too close to Ino and slice her shoulder.
+Another kunoichi managed to get too close to Ino and stab her shoulder.
 Sakura whirled in midair to deliver a sickening punch to the enemy's solar plexus.

 "You okay?"
 Sakura asked.